Foundations in Rewilding

 This program exists to supplement individuals in their quest to enhance their pre-existing social networks of family and friends.
 When you graduate, you return to the world and communities that you came from.
 We think of our program as an incubator for people to become seeds for a larger culture of rewilding.
 In one sense, this program may not bolster your resume: you will not learn skills that will make you a productive member of civilization.
-Although this training applies to many occupations (archaeologist, anthropologist, craftsperson, artist, biologist, landscape designer, food producer, teacher, etc.), it is not meant to be a financial investment in the future of civilization.
+Although this training applies to many occupations (archaeologist, anthropologist, craftsperson, artist, biologist, landscape designer, food producer, teacher, community organizer, etc.), it is not meant to be a financial investment in the future of civilization.
 This is training for a world that does not exist, but one that we want to exist.
 What will you do after the program?
 How will you use the skills you have learned?
 That is up to you to decide.

 Peter Michael Bauer is our executive director and lead instructor for the Foundations in Rewilding program.
 A fourth-generation Portlander, his first merit badge in the Boy Scouts was basketry.
 From there he went on to receive his Eagle Scout rank.
 He has followed a path of non-traditional education.
 From the age of 16 he has traveled the country attending programs such as Tom Brown Jr.’s Tracker School, Wilderness Awareness School in Washington State, Rabbitstick Rendezvous, Echoes in Time, Wintercount, Lynx Vilden’s Stone Age immersion program, and the Columbia Basin Basketry Guild (where he has served on the Board of Directors).
 He has been an environmental educator for many organizations in Portland, including Cascadia Wild, Friends of Tryon Creek, and the Audubon Society.
 Prior to becoming the full-time executive director of Rewild Portland, he worked in the film industry as a production coordinator.
 In his spare time he weaves baskets, practices the banjo, and translates Chinookan myths into Chinuk Wawa at the Confederated Tribes of Grand Ronde Portland office.
 He is the founder of rewild.com and author of Rewild or Die (under the moniker Urban Scout).